 Rohan has shared the stage with the leading artists of Indian classical music, including M. Balamuralikrishna, T.N.
 Krishnan, N. Ramani, R. K. Srikantan, T.N.
 Seshagopalan, Chitravina N. Ravikiran, S. Shashank, T. M. Krishna, and Ranjani and Gayatri.
 Having intensely studied many styles of music, he has also spearheaded new cross-musical collaborations with eminent symphony orchestras, jazz ensembles, and musicians including Grammy Award-winners Glen Velez and Vishwa Mohan Bhatt, Anoushka Shankar, and Ayano Ninomiya.
 He premiered Rohan, a novel concerto for South Indian percussion and Western percussion ensemble written specially for him by distinguished composer and percussionist, Dr. Payton Macdonald.
 The concerto was premiered on both coasts at The Juilliard School in New York City and San Francisco Conservatory of Music in San Francisco.

 A highly-acclaimed educator, Rohan has presented Indian percussion institutes and summer camps, clinics, workshops, and master classes, and academic courses at world-renowned institutions, including the Eastman School of Music, Harvard University, MIT, Berklee College of Music, Duke, University of North Carolina-Chapel Hill, Sam Houston State University, Western Michigan University, University of Madras (India), A.R.
 Rehman’s K.M.
-Conservatory of Music (India), Munich Conservatory (Germany), Mannheim Popakademie (Germany), Society for Ethnomusicology, Percussive Arts Society International Convention, Interlochen Arts Academy, and National Institute of Design (India).
+Conservatory of Music (India), Munich Conservatory (Germany), Mannheim Popakademie (Germany), Kyoto University, Society for Ethnomusicology, Percussive Arts Society International Convention, Interlochen Arts Academy, and National Institute of Design (India).
 He directs the award-winning RohanRhythm Percussion Studio, which has attracted dozens of students of all ages from around the globe.

 An innovator, Rohan designed and patented a new drumhead tuning system.
 Supported by the Eastman School of Music's Institute for Music Leadership, his work resulted in a publication in the premier music journal, Percussive Notes.
 Rohan conducted acoustical research on his new design and has been regularly invited to present his work at the Acoustical Society of America’s international conferences.
 His design is now available worldwide.